Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

    `cd /03-student/day1/oh_henry/`

-Next, you will need to navigate into Henry's Folder:

-- Run:

-  `cd oh_henry`

 There are many files in this directory and we can preview each by using `head`, `more`, or `less`.

    - For example: `head do.txt` or `more do.txt`